UniOfGreenwich/ELEE1119_Exercises/src/Libioctrl/Libioctrl.md

 ## 2: Make with a Makefile

 >**Note:**
->> - Before running make for libioctrl, we should remove all current libaries from before.
+>> - Before running make for `libioctrl`, we should remove all current libaries from before.
 For each original library, `adclib`, `gpiolib`, `pwmlib` or whether you made them run make uninstall and make clean in each one:
 >> ![](./figures/unmakeall.gif)

 8. Build a Makefile and fill with the following: